mimikefas/Supply-Chain-Report/README.md

 	•	Merged tables using Power BI relationships and Power Query

  ## Project Summary
+Many businesses struggle and often shut down due to weak links in their supply chain.
+Issues such as poor product performance, unreliable or uncooperative suppliers, inefficient transport systems, and unforeseen disruptions (like market shocks or delays) can severely impact profitability and customer satisfaction.
+This project was developed to analyze these critical areas using data to uncover patterns in order fulfillment, supplier behavior, customer demand, and delivery performance  and provide insights that can help businesses make more informed, proactive decisions.
 This dashboard offers a complete view of the supply chain across four key areas: products, revenue, customer orders, and suppliers.
 It was designed to identify operational gaps, revenue patterns, and areas for improvement in delivery and supply reliability.

 ## Key Findings from Dashboard